microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-01.md

 - Verify Chaos Mesh is running on the Cluster
 - Verify Pod Chaos restarted the application's AKS pod
 - Show any failure you observed during the experiment
-- If your application went offline, show what change could you make to the application to make it resillent
+- If your application went offline, show what change could you make to the application to make it resilient

 ## Tips